sk-sahu/EcoGEx/inst/app/about.md

 By simply using an AGI (Arabidopsis Gene Identifier) you can look at their Expression pattern and also can Compare between diffrent accessions.

-Here are some example result outputs:
+Here is an example of some graphical outputs from the results after running the app:

 <img src="./images/EcoGEx_results.png">

 --------------

-This is an OpenSource project: [GitHub Repo](https://github.com/sk-sahu/EcoGEx/)
-Even the data used here are from public domain: [1001 Genomes Project](https://1001genomes.org/)
+If you want to run locally, downlord the R-package from: [GitHub Repo](https://github.com/sk-sahu/EcoGEx/)

-So you are welcome to contribute, if you have an idea to improvement or found a bug then please [raise an issue](https://github.com/sk-sahu/EcoGEx/issues) in the projct GitHub Repo.
+If you have an idea for improvement or found a bug then please [raise an issue](https://github.com/sk-sahu/EcoGEx/issues) in the projct GitHub Repo.

-Or simply email on: sangramk@iisermohali.ac.in
+Or Email: sangramk@iisermohali.ac.in